 Term life insurance vs. mortgage life insurance

 Therefore, with mortgage life insurance, you could be paying more for less coverage because the pricing isn’t personalized to you.
-For example, according to State Farm, a 30-year, $250,000 mortgage life insurance policy would start at about $58 for a healthy 30-year-old man.
-That same man could buy a 30-year, $500,000 medically underwritten term life insurance policy, which would offer more financial protection for his family, starting at $34 per month.
+For example, according to State Farm, a 30-year, $250,000 mortgage life insurance policy would start at about $66 per month for a 35-year-old man.
+That same man in excellent health could buy a 30-year, $250,000 Haven Term policy issued by MassMutual, which would offer more financial protection for his family, starting at $30 per month.
 (Get your own personalized life insurance quote here.)

 But for most families, there’s more financial protection needed than merely an amount that covers your mortgage.
 You should consider income replacement for both spouses, day-to-day bills, and the cost of childcare and your children’s education… to name a few of our many financial responsibilities.

 Flexibility is one of the significant benefits of a term life insurance policy.
-You can purchase coverage that not only helps protect your family from needing to pay off a mortgage without you but, can also help ease the financial burden of day-to-day life.
+You can purchase coverage that not only helps protect your family from needing to pay off a mortgage without you but can also help ease the financial burden of day-to-day life.

 Not sure how much is needed for “day-to-day” life?
 No problem.
-A life insurance calculator can look at your income, family structure and debts to help determine the right policy for your needs.
+A life insurance calculator can look at your income, family structure and debts to help you determine the right policy for your needs.